Move Your Medications, and Create a Prescription Drug Safety Plan for the New Year

 helps to prevent the drugs from falling into the wrong hands.

-The Find Disposal Sites on the AWARxE Website provides medication disposal drop box locations in every state.
+The Find Disposal Sites on the NABP / AWARxE Website provides medication disposal drop box locations in every state.
 Police stations may accept controlled substance prescription drugs (such as certain pain medications), and community and pharmacy drop box programs may accept all other drugs.
 Use the information at the above link, to contact the medication collection program near you for details and hours of operation.

 2. Be sure to ask your pharmacist any questions you have about current or new prescriptions, and over-the-counter (OTC) products.